-In November the average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta declined 0.2 percent, its third consecutive monthly decline.
-The dollar was down slightly on most subindexes, with a 0.4 percent drop in the Americas subindex being the largest.
-The European subindex fell 0.1 percent while the Pacific subindex was down less than a tenth of a percentage point.
-The Pacific-excluding-Japan subindex registered a 0.2 percent increase.
-The classic subindex, which is the analogue of the original Atlanta index, was down 0.2 percent.
-The overall index in November was 8.8 percent lower than its year-ago level.
-On a daily basis, the overall indexs level at the end of November was 0.7 percent below its reading at the end of October and 9.4 percent below its level at the end of November 2002.
+In November the average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta declined 2.9 percent to its lowest level since June 1997.
+The dollar was down on all subindexes in November with a 3.6 percent drop on the European subindex leading the way.
+The Americas subindex registered a 2.9 percent decline, while the Pacific and Pacific-excluding-Japan subindexes declined 2.7 and 2.0 percent, respectively.
+The classic subindex, which is the analogue of the original Atlanta index, declined 3.4 percent in November.
+The overall index in November was 5.8 percent below its year-ago level.
+On a daily basis, the overall indexs level at the end of November was 2.8 percent below its reading at the end of October and was 6.5 percent below its level at the end of November 2003.

 The Atlanta Fed index is based on 199597 bilateral trade weights for 15 currencies.
 The European subindex includes the European Monetary Union, Switzerland and the United Kingdom.
 The Pacific subindex includes Australia, China, Hong Kong, Japan, Malaysia, Singapore, South Korea and Taiwan.
 The Americas subindex includes Brazil, Canada and Mexico.
 The overall dollar index includes the Saudi Arabian riyal along with the foregoing 14 currencies.
 The classic subindex includes the European Monetary Union, Switzerland, the United Kingdom, Australia, China, Hong Kong, Japan, Singapore, South Korea, Taiwan, Saudi Arabia and Canada.
 All figures are indexes and not actual exchange rates.
 A rise in the index or subindex reflects a strengthening of the dollar against currencies included.